wanglaboratory/Human_Cortex_Atlas/README.md

 <br>

 # Human_Cortex_Atlas
-Single cell and spatial transcriptional data analysis code used in the manuscript
+Single cell and spatial transcriptional data analysis code used in the manuscript.

 ## Python Dependencies
 ```